stoianov/data-augmentation/README.md

-# maia-data-augmentation
+# Augmented datasets

-Tools for augmentation of neural, gaze, and kinematic datasets
+This repository is a hub to neural, gaze, and kinematic datasets and their augmentation.